EU Solidarity Fund

 - How much money can you expect?

-The Commission assesses the application and - if the application is accepted - proposes an amount of aid to the European Parliament and the Council who have to approve it before it can be paid out.
-Once the appropriations become available in the EU budget the Commission adopts a decision awarding the aid to the affected State following which the aid is paid out immediately and in a single instalment.
+The Commission assesses the application and - if the application is accepted - proposes an amount of aid to the European Parliament and the Council who have to approve it.
+Once the appropriations become available in the EU budget the Commission adopts a decision awarding the aid to the affected State, which receives it immediately and in a single instalment.
 Once the aid is paid out, the affected State is responsible for the implementation including the selection of operations and their audit and control.
 Emergency measures may be financed retroactively from day one of the disaster.

 It is worth noting that the EUSF is not a rapid response instrument for dealing with the effects of a natural disaster.
 Financial aid can only be granted to the applying State following an application and budgetary process which can take several months to complete.